Slavery & human trafficking statement 2022

 Policies in relation to slavery and human trafficking

-Operating with integrity governs our approach and therefore our ESG aspiration to be the leading UK law firm famous for its positive contribution to society.
+Operating with integrity governs our approach and therefore our ESG aspiration to be the leading law firm famous for its positive contribution to society.

 Our responsible business policies and statements in the public domain most relevant to this agenda are:

-We are an equal opportunities employer and hold ‘Platinum Standard Investors in People’ status.
+We are an equal opportunities employer.

 Our whistleblowing policy sets out the process for reporting any concerns about wrongdoing or breaches of policies including forced or compulsory labour or human trafficking.
 If anyone has any concerns about raising a matter internally, they can alternatively use our external, independent whistleblowing service Safecall.
 Safecall can be contacted to register a concern about any matter by telephone or online.
 Safecall provides a 24 hour a day, seven days a week service via the Freephone number 0800 915 1571 or via the website www.safecall.co.uk/report.